goodcleanfun/sparse_matrix/README.md

 # sparse
-Generic dynamic sparse matrices in CSR (compressed sparse row) format.
+Generic dynamic sparse matrices in CSR (compressed sparse row) or CSC (compressed sparse column) format.

+## Dynamic construction
+While the CSR/CSC format does not allow rows/columns to arrive at random, it can be constructed incrementally using dynamic arrays and appending one row/column at a time.

+## Memory-efficient sparse matrix multiplication
-Implements an efficient sparse matrix multiply which uses a hash table and a heap instead of an N-vector.
+Implements an efficient sparse matrix multiply which uses a hash table and a heap instead of an N-vector to accumulate the results.

-## General sparse matrix multiplication
+### Sparse matrix dot product: the general method
 Typically, a sparse dot product between two matrices is accomplished using some version of Gustavson's row-wise SpGEMM:

 ```